 When you pool results across studies in a meta-analysis, you will almost certainly face a common problem: different studies report different effect sizes.
 One trial reports an odds ratio (OR), another reports a standardized mean difference (SMD), and a third gives you a Cohen's d.
 Before you can run a pooled analysis, everything must be on the same scale.

-Try our free Effect Size Calculator to run these conversions without manual computation.
+Try our free online effect size tool to run these conversions without manual computation.

 Choosing the Right Effect Size for Your Data

 Hedges' g is a corrected version of Cohen's d.
 When sample sizes are small, Cohen's d systematically overestimates the true effect size.
-Hedges' g applies a correction factor (sometimes called J) that removes this small-sample bias.
-In most meta-analyses, Hedges' g is the preferred choice.
+Hedges (1981) introduced a correction factor (sometimes called J) that removes this small-sample bias.
+In most meta-analyses, Hedges' g is the preferred choice, and it is the default in the metafor R package developed by Viechtbauer (2010).

-The risk ratio (RR), also called the relative risk, is also for binary outcomes but is more intuitive.
+The risk ratio (RR), also called the relative risk, is also for binary outcomes but is more intuitive for clinical interpretation.
+Clinicians often prefer risk ratios in treatment guidelines because they communicate the magnitude of benefit more directly than odds ratios.

 The number needed to treat (NNT) is derived from the absolute risk difference.
 You can use our free NNT Calculator to move between risk difference and NNT.